lac0220/model-portfolio/README.md

 # Model portfolio

-​​The web application is designed for a modal | artist with a gallery and a blog section.
+​​The web application is designed for a model & artist with a gallery and a blog section.
+The contact form is set with EmailsJS account for sending messages to a Gmail email address.
 Mobile-friendly web design

 ## Tech Stack